wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 </script>
 ```

-So `var` and `let` can be updated.
+`var` and `let` can be updated.

 If you ever want to change what the value is of one of those variables, you can simply just change it.

 For example, if you add the following line of javascript, refresh `variables.html` in the browser and type `first` in the console, you should see the value `westerhoff` returned.

 ```html
 first = 'westerhoff';